petterfreak/yeapp_documentation/examples.md

 UPGRADING
 ================
-We offer free support and updates to our lovely customers!
+We offer free support and updates to our valuable customers!

 SUPPORT
 ================
-You can request for support via themeforest comments
+You can request for support via themeforest comments.

 We will assist you any problem you face while buidling your app via YeApp framework.